ServiceManager/eComInit/README.md

  * GNU/Linux
  * FreeBSD
  * NetBSD
+ * OpenBSD

-The other three BSDs (DragonFly, Open, and macOS) are also supported but have not been tested yet.
+The other two BSDs (DragonFly and macOS) are also supported but have not been tested yet.
 On these platforms all core features should be available.
 Acting as a system manager on macOS is nontrivial to implement and out of scope, but as an auxiliary service manager, it should work.